chn-mindsandco/DevhubWorkshop/README.md

    Hint: Sonar token can be created here: User > My Account > Security

 Dependencies
+TODO: write dependecies task.
+Test the setup with creating sbom file and push it to the server

 Security scanning
 1. Implement Git leaks
    You can use github's own action for this: https://github.com/marketplace/actions/gitleaks